pranaysy/ETCPy/README.md

     $ conda create -n myenv python numpy cython
     ```
 2. Activate environment using `conda activate myenv` or virtualenv equivalent.

+   If `git` is not installed, then:
+     - either install it at a system level directly from the [official website](https://git-scm.com/download) or via prefereed package manager
+     - or install it within the newly created conda environment using `conda install git`

 3. Use `pip`* to install directly from GitHub using the `git` VCS backend
     ```bash
     $ python -m pip install git+https://github.com/pranaysy/ETCPy.git
     ```
 4. Done!
-Open a Python shell, execute `import ETC` and then proceed to the [demo](./demo.py)
+Open a Python shell, execute `import ETC` and proceed to the [demo](./demo.py)

 ---
-*mixing `pip` and `conda` is not a generally advised but can be used based on [guidelines](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#pip-in-env)
+*mixing `pip` and `conda` is not a generally advised but can be used based on [certain recommendations](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#pip-in-env)

 ### Usage
 Please check out [`demo.py`](./demo.py) to see ETC in action.
 In addition to the core functionality of ETC, a [brief demo of Compression-Complexity Causality (CCC)](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L99) is also included for uncoupled as well as coupled first-order auto-regressive processes.

-The implementations of ETC as well as CCC include parallelization (~SIMD) using Python's `multiprocessing` module.
-Use with caution on Windows with extra protection for `__main__`.
+The implementations of ETC as well as CCC include parallelization (~SIMD) using Python's `multiprocessing` module and can benefit from more available CPU cores for multiple sequences.

 ### Testing
 Most of the tests are property-based or behavior-based, and are implemented using the awesome [`hypothesis` framework](https://hypothesis.readthedocs.io/en/latest/).